akirademoss/cuda-9.0-installation-on-ubuntu-18.04/README.md

 ## 2.)
 Install nvidia cuda toolkit's software dependencies

 #### install nvidia driver
+# Note that the driver version and exact steps for this will depend on your GPU.
+Best to look up which driver works for your specific graphics card.
+This was the driver that worked for mine.
 ```
 sudo apt install nvidia-compute-utils-390
 sudo apt install nvidia-driver-390